bb1e/bb1e/README.md

   🌸 About me 🌸

-- 🌸 I’m currently a computer science student
+- 🌸 I’m a computer science student
 - 🌸 I’m currently learning a bunch of things
 - 🌸 Ask me about anything
 - 🌸 How to reach me: [Instagram](https://www.instagram.com/wierd.gamer/)